Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - thermoregulation.

-Ultraviolet radiation affects functional state various bodies and human systems:
+Ultraviolet radiation has an effect on functional state various organs and human systems:

 Leather;